MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/spritebuilder/keyframe-editor.md

 # Keyframe Editor

 The Keyframe Editor encompasses the right side of the Timeline view.
-This is where you edit Keyframes and easing modes.
+This is where you edit Keyframes and Interpolation Mode.
 The Keyframe Editor is also tied into the Node Tree as each node can have several properties animated.

 ![Keyframe Editor Overview](keyframe-editor-overview.png "Keyframe Editor Overview")